Montevideo: Public transport

 The city and its metropolitan area have a bus transportation network, the Sistema Mets acronym.
 It covers urban and interurban services within the Metropolitan Area and is administered by the municipal government together with the Ministry of Transport and Public Works.
 The Baltasar Brum Terminal located in Ciudad Vieja, is the main urban bus station.
 However, there are numerous interchanges and terminals distributed in both the city and the metropolitan area.

 Taxis

-The livery of most Montevideo taxis feature white on the sides, along with a yellow band, as well as yellow on the top of the car.
+The livery of most Montevideo taxis features white on the sides, along with a yellow band, as well as yellow on the top of the car.
 To determine the rate they use a taximeter, which will determine the price depending on the distance traveled.
-All taxis accept cash, although it is also common that you can pay with a credit card.
+All taxis accept cash, although it is also common that a passenger can pay with a credit card.

 Rail

 The State Railways Administration of Uruguay (AFE) operates three commuter rail lines, namely the Empalme Olmos, San Jose and Florida.
 These lines operate to major suburban areas of Canelones, San José and Florida.
 Within the Montevideo city limits, local trains stop at Lorenzo Carnelli, Yatai (Step Mill), Sayago, Colón (line to San Jose and Florida), Peñarol and Manga (line Empalme Olmos) stations.
 The historic 19th century General Artigas Central Station located in the barrio Aguada, six blocks from the central business district, was abandoned 1 March 2003 and remains closed.
 A new station, 500 m north of the old one and part of the Telecommunications Tower modern complex, has taken over the rail traffic.

 The train service is currently suspended for works related to the modernization of the railway system until mid-2023 when the work will end.